CaryLee17/water_gee/README.md

 ## Main Functions

 * **Tile image acquisition**: The `GEE` platform only supports the download of tile images at a maximum of 512 × 512 pixel scale.
-By traversing the sample strip images in the study area, a 0.135°×0.135° tile vector is created image by image, and the image data is cropped to obtain small tile images for local storage.
+By traversing the sample strip images in the study area, 0.135°×0.135° tile vectors are created image by image, and the image data is cropped to obtain small tile images for local storage.
 Figure 1 shows a partial tile image catalog.
 <p align="center">
 <img src="https://github.com/CaryLee17/water_gee/blob/main/images/tile_images.png" style="width:100%"></br>
 <strong>Figure 1.
 Tile image catalog</strong>